 - Never Say "Die": Subverted.
 One of Scarecrow's lines appears to play it straight—but since his dim-witted henchman doesn't understand the euphemism he uses, he becomes more explicit:Scarecrow: My revenge is complete!
 The university is in the grip of fear, and Batman has been annihilated!Nigel: Huh?Scarecrow: Annihilated!
 Destroyed!
 DEAD!

-- Nice Job Breaking It, Hero!: Bullock and Summer both calls Batman out for failing to stop the Scarecrow.
+- Nice Job Breaking It, Hero!: Bullock and Summer both calls Batman out for failing to stop the Scarecrow (although it's implied that the latter was a hallucination).
 While the former thinks he and the Scarecrow are in cahoots, the latter doesn't help Bruce's psyche.Summer: He's failed to stop the Scarecrow.
 Failed.
 Failed.
 FAILED!

 [the TV turns off]